masai-school/full-stack-dev/course/week_10/day_2/w10_day_2_notes1.md

 );
 ```

-Next we need to write the code for our `<App?` component and its children, `<Display>`, and `<CounterInput>`.
+Next we need to write the code for our `<App>` component and its children, `<Display>`, and `<CounterInput>`.

-Display will display the current value of the counter and CounterInput will render 2 buttons and an input box which the user can use to increment and decrement the counter.
+Display will display the current value of the counter and CounterInput will render 2 buttons and an input box which can be used to increment and decrement the counter.

 Code for `App.js`: